exporl/apex-documentation/development/android-build-and-install-instructions.md

 We compile OpenSSL as a static archive for Android.
 The SO (shared object) will conflict with the system's SO (which is not part of the public api) because of similar symbols.
-The symbols from the system SO will already be loaded, and Apex will pick those over the symbols in our SO.
+The symbols from the system SO will already be loaded, and APEX will pick those over the symbols in our SO.

 It would work if the SO's had versioned symbols, but there's no way to guarantee